brbuxton/fdm-commit/README.md

 Cisco Firepower Device Manager allows the automatic download of geolocation, intrusion rule and VDB improvements, but does not automatically deploy them.
 This is a script to automatically commit intrusion rule, VDB and geolocation updates to your FDM.
-It does not checks to make certain that there are no other pending changes to the configuration.
+It checks to make certain that there are no other pending changes to the configuration.
 If there are additional changes or any errors, the script sends notification with a Webex Teams message.

 The script was tested with FTD 6.6, but should also work with some previous versions.
 If you are able to test on previous versions, I will gladly credit you as a contributor.